Welcome to your A-Z Handbook on living in halls!

 Two months after removal, any unclaimed bikes will be moved off site and disposed of.

-It’s important your bike is properly insured and secured.
+It’s important your bike is properly insured and suitably secured.
 Please check out the Insurance section on this page.

 C